What is Google Tag Manager and how to use it?

 - conversion and remarketing pixels with Google Ads,

-- A/B testing with Google Optimize,
+- running an A/B test with Google Optimize,

 - GDPR compliance management.

 Summing up, Google Tag Manager is a powerful tool that should be as widely used as Google Analytics already is.
 It provides you with a state-of-the-art analysis that can be extremely helpful when it comes to improving your marketing strategy, website or landing page performance, content marketing or video content strategy.
-It is completely free of charge and highly easily to implement, so you should not deprive your business of such a valuable weapon.
+It is completely free of charge and highly easy to implement, so you should not deprive your business of such a valuable weapon.